 If you are using a camp Dutch oven to bake your desserts on top of your camp stove, you will need a Dutch oven dome and heat diffuser plate to properly circulate the air above and below the oven.

 When your taste buds want something sweet, dump cakes are a great way to satisfy your craving with very little work.
 This super-simple dessert is a sweet, gooey mess requiring almost no effort at all.
 Just dump and bake this easy campfire recipe.

 You actually can make a from-scratch carrot cake at your campsite!
 This cake is so moist and has a yummy cream cheese frosting.
 The shredded carrots and raisins add moisture while the pecans add texture to this cake that only takes 15 minutes to prep and 40 minutes to bake.

-Cobbler is so simple and yummy!
-This easy recipe uses fresh blueberries and can be baked with your camp stove, Dutch oven dome and heat diffuser plate.
+Cobblers are simple, yummy versatile recipes!
+This one uses fresh blueberries and can be baked with your camp stove, dome and heat diffuser plate.
 The secret ingredient that makes this dessert so good is orange juice!

 These from-scratch, almost-gourmet cupcakes are baked directly in a Dutch oven without a muffin pan.
 The free-form shapes make a unique dessert that cinnamon lovers go crazy over!

 This easy sauce recipe will take your breakfast and dessert foods to the next level with very little effort.
 Use it on top of pancakes, French toast, waffles, oatmeal, pound cake, angel food cake, ice cream and thick Greek yogurt!